Russia says it shot down Ukrainian drone near airbase - KESQ

 No damage was inflicted on Russian aircraft, the ministry said.

-Ukrainian Air Force spokesperson Yurii Ihnat, speaking to Ukrainian television on Monday, did not directly acknowledge his country’s involvement in Monday’s incident, but said: “These are the consequences of Russian aggression.”
+Ukrainian air force spokesperson Yurii Ihnat, speaking to Ukrainian television on Monday, didn’t directly acknowledge his country’s involvement in Monday’s incident, but said: “These are the consequences of Russian aggression.”

-He added: “If the Russians thought that the war would not affect them in the deep rear, they were deeply mistaken”
+He added: “If the Russians thought that the war wouldn’t affect them deep behind their lines, they were deeply mistaken”

 Ukrainian officials have never confirmed sending drones into Russia.
 They have maintained ambiguity over previous high-profile attacks, including drone strikes on Russian military bases earlier this month.

 In Ukraine, at least four civilians have been wounded in Russian shelling of five regions in the country’s southeast over the past 24 hours, according to the deputy head of Ukraine’s presidential office, Kyrylo Tymoshenko.
-Overall the intensity of the shelling the night from Sunday into Monday has been significantly lower.
+Overall, the intensity of the shelling from Sunday night into Monday has been significantly lower.

 For the first time in weeks, Russian forces didn’t shell the Dnipropetrovsk region, which borders the partially occupied southern regions of Kherson and Zaporizhzhia, its governor, Valentyn Reznichenko, reported on Telegram.